jakubkedzierski92/tdla/README.md

 # Description

 Hi!
 This app will help you organize Your daily routine.
 You can add Your tasks to the list, set them done when you finished and hide them!
+When there's to much to do you can thruogh the list with the search input.

 # Short introduction
 ![intro](https://media0.giphy.com/media/a2DClZZoUdWTj7Bmes/giphy.gif?cid=790b7611a9b5a72f9d7f797eb24f26d898038d99c56ec91e&rid=giphy.gif&ct=g)